kuhrusty/MorbadScorepad/CONTRIBUTING.md

    That should check the stuff out and start a Gradle build.
 (If you get errors about missing .iml files, ignore them--do *not* remove the modules it's talking about.)
-1. Download the Dominican font from... err... see [issue #7](https://github.com/kuhrusty/MorbadScorepad/issues/7).
+1. ~~Download the Dominican font from~~... err... see [issue #7](https://github.com/kuhrusty/MorbadScorepad/issues/7).
+   For now a free Caslon Antique font is included in the source tree.
 1. Build -> Clean Project; then you should be able to build & install on your device using the green triangle-thing in the toolbar.